JstuffJr/mam/doc/README.md

 (and sprite extraction from images), audio elements and fonts.

-MAM is currently under development and it is likely that its internal details and programming interface changes in the near future.
+MAM is currently under development and it is likely that its internal details and programming interface change in the near future.
 If you would like to help by testing it, please check this page regularly for changes.

-This documentation assumes some knowledge of the JavaScript language and the Khan Academy programming environment ---specifically, the [Processing.js](processingjs.org/) model, and things like what the `draw` function does, what a `PImage` is, and so on.
+This documentation assumes some knowledge of the JavaScript language and the Khan Academy programming environment ---specifically, the [Processing.js][pjs] model, and things like what the `draw` function does, what a `PImage` is, and so on.
 If you're a beginner without too much experience with the K.A. environment, it's recommended that you spend some time exploring it and creating at least a few simple programs before trying to use MAM.

 ## Change Log

+*   *2013-05-24*

+    **mam-pre2** release.

 *   *2013-05-21*